 Mediterranean Chicken Kabobs

-With an easy, flavorful marinade, Mediterranean chicken kabobs can prepared on the grill or in the oven for a quick and delicious year-round gluten free, dairy free, Whole30 compliant, weeknight dinner.
+With an easy, flavorful marinade, Mediterranean Chicken Kabobs can be prepared on the grill or in the oven for a quick and delicious year-round gluten-free, dairy-free, Whole30-compliant, weeknight dinner.

 A few weeks ago, I took an informal poll on Instagram.
 I frequently share our daily dinners and people often message me and ask for the recipes.